SpencerDeMera/Algorithm-Engineering-Projects/README.txt

   - The P5.js library is crucial because it allows for ease of drawing the grid and bot functions.

 Known Bugs / Issues:
- -- Bugs / Issues:
-    - Sometimes the bot draws a white space instead of the correct color (no idea why).

  -- Warnings:
     - When going straight as yellow, it might turn around and quickly over paint itself so it appears as if it is going straight much further than it should be.